Skip to contents

 • "requires_model" (requires the trained Learner, including the fitted model),

-• "requires_train_set" (requires the training indices from the Resampling), and
+• "requires_train_set" (requires the training indices from the Resampling),

-• "na_score" (the measure is expected to occasionally return NA or NaN).
+• "na_score" (the measure is expected to occasionally return NA or NaN),

 predict_type